NYUAD-CRC/crc-docs/source/hpc/training/quick_start.rst

 	  -
 	  	- 200 CPUs are assigned ( 20 for each task).
-		- Combination of 20 CPUs spread across 10 nodes.
+		- Combination of 20 CPUs spread across 10 tasks.
 		- Should be used with caution
 		- Not recommended for python jobs